Dilwale (2015 film): Plot

-Present: Veer discovers that his friend and Shakti’s brother, Siddhu was the thief who stole the car's parts, but spares him as Siddhu reveals that he did this for his girlfriend Jenny.
+2015: Veer discovers that his friend Siddhu was the thief who stole the car's parts and had been giving them to his boss Oscar, but spares him as Siddhu reveals that he did this for his girlfriend Jenny.
 Veer proposes to Ishita.
-Raj learns about their relationship and decide to meet Ishita's family.
-However, Ishita’s family is Meera, her elder sister.
+Raj learns about their relationship and decides to meet Ishita's sister, who is actually Meera.
 Upon meeting Raj, Meera immediately forbids Ishita from meeting Veer again.

-Veer and Ishita try to figure about why their siblings dislike each other so much.
-Veer and Siddhu try to confront Shakti and Anwar.
-They panic, and make up a ridiculous story, that Raj was a washerman named 'Ramlal' and Meera was a girl named 'Pogo' who left him for money.
-Veer and Ishita scheme together to rekindle Raj and Meera's relationship, but they are unsuccessful.
-Mani, Raj's lieutenant, steal's one of King's cars and brings it to the shop.
+Veer and Ishita try to figure out why their siblings dislike each other so much, so Veer and Siddhu try to confront Shakti (Siddhu's brother) and Anwar.
+Veer and Ishita scheme together to rekindle Raj and Meera's relationship.

+Raj's lieutenant Mani steals one of King's cars and brings it to the shop.
 Veer, Mani and Siddhu discover drugs in the car's decklid and burn them.

-Upon realizing Ishita loves Veer greatly, Meera issues an ultimatum that, in order to marry Ishita, Veer must move in with Meera, leaving Raj in the process.
-As an angered Veer proceeds to storm out, Meera reveals to Veer that Raj was actually Randhir's adopted son and is not Veer's biological brother.
-Raj confirms this and the two brothers embrace.
-Angry, Raj confronts Meera for trying to ruin his relationship with his brother.
-He tells her is innocent, and never betrayed her.
-Malik's right hand, Raghav reveals Raj's innocence, and Meera, who realizes the truth, takes Ishita to Raj's house, declaring that Veer can live with Raj and Ishita after marriage.
-Meera apologizes to Raj, and he forgives her immediately.
+Upon realising Ishita loves Veer deeply, Meera issues an ultimatum that Veer must move in with Meera in order to marry Ishita, leaving Raj in the process.
+Enraged, Veer proceeds to storm out and Meera reveals to Veer that Raj is actually Randhir's adopted son and not Veer's biological brother.
+Raj confirms this and embraces Veer.
+Raj confronts Meera for trying to ruin his relationship with his brother, where he reveals that he never betrayed her.
+Malik's right hand man Raghav meets Meera and confirms Raj's innocence.
+Meera takes Ishita to Raj's house, declaring that Veer can live with Raj and Ishita after marriage and Meera apologises to Raj.

-At Siddhu and his girlfriend Jenny's wedding in a church, King finds his car (which was being used as a wedding car) and brings Mani, Oscar and Veer, demanding to know where his drugs were.
-He loses his temper when he learns what happened, and a fight ensues where Raj reveals himself as Kaali and thrashes King.
-King tries to kill Raj, but Meera takes the bullet, and King is beaten up and thus defeated by Raj's men.
+At Siddhu and Jenny's wedding in a church, King finds his car, which is being used as a wedding car, and brings Mani, Oscar and Veer, demanding to know about his drugs.
+King loses his temper after learning what happened and a fight ensues in which Raj reveals himself as Kaali and thrashes King.
+King tries to kill Raj, but Meera takes the bullet and King is beaten up by Raj's friends.
 Meera is admitted to the hospital, where she recovers and reunites with Raj.